Test Method for the Estimation of Lifetime of Optical Disks for Long-term Data Storage

 ||Acrobat (r) PDF file

-This Ecma publication is also approved as ISO/IEC 16963.
+The 1st edition of this Ecma publication is also approved as ISO/IEC 16963.